-As the new President and CEO of the Middle Michigan Development Corporation, James McBryde is responsible for the strategic vision, organization and economic development outcomes for Isabella and Clare counties.
+As the President and CEO of the Middle Michigan Development Corporation, James McBryde is responsible for the strategic vision, organization and the economic development of Isabella and Clare counties.

 McBryde received his bachelor’s degree in Political Science from Central Michigan University.
 Jim and his wife Kim have been married since 1987.
 They live in Mount Pleasant and have four wonderful daughters.